uc-cdis/gen3.org/gen3/docs/gen3-resources/glossary.md

 ## Commons Services Operations Center (CSOC)
 A Common Services Operations Center is an operations center operated by a commons services provider for setting up, configuring, operating, and monitoring data commons, data meshes, data hubs, and other data platforms for managing, analyzing, and sharing data.
 ## Crosswalk
 Linking patients from across data commons where some patient data exists in commons A and additional data exists in commons B.  This linkage is recorded in the metadata service.
+An example of how to set this up is found [here][crosswalk setup].
 ## Data Commons
 A data commons co-locates data with cloud computing infrastructure and com- monly used software services, tools, and applications for managing, integrating, analyzing and shar- ing data that are exposed through web portals and APIs to create an interoperable resource for a research community.
 A data commons provides services so that the data is findable, accessible, interoperable and reusable (FAIR)
 ## Data Dictionary
 Every Gen3 data commons employs a data model, which serves to describe, organize, and harmonize data sets submitted by different users.
 Data harmonization facilitates cross-project analyses and is thus one of the pillars of the data commons paradigm.
 The data model organizes experimental metadata variables, “properties”, into linked categories, “nodes”, through the use of a data dictionary.
 The data dictionary lists and describes all nodes in the data model, as well as defines and describes the properties in each node.
 A Gen3 Data Dictionary is specified by a YAML file per node.
+Additional details on Gen3 data dictionaries can be found [here][data dictionary overview].
 ## Data Hub
-A data hub is a data platform in a data mesh that supports search and discovery of data in 1, 2 or more data platforms in a data mesh.
+A data hub is a data platform in a data mesh that supports search and discovery of data in one, two, or more data platforms in a data mesh.
 Typically, the data itself remains in the data repository, data commons, or other data platform in the mesh, but the metadata for the data is typically replicated in the data hub.
 Data hubs often are connected to workspaces or analysis environments operated by the data hub so the data can be analyzed.
 ## Data Mesh (aka Data Fabric or Data Ecosystem)
-In the context of this article, data meshes contain multiple data commons, data repositories, cloud computing infrastructure, cloud based resources, including databases and knowledgebases, and other applications that can interoperate using a common set of services (sometimes called mesh services or framework services) for authentication, authorization, accessing data, analyzing data and related functions.
-More generalLy, both data meshes and data fabrics are emerging architectures for managing data within an organization.
-Quoting from the glossary entry for data fabrics: The goal of both architectures is to improve data management, but they do so through different approaches and with distinct focuses.
-A data mesh emphasizes decentralization and domain-specific ownership of data by subject matter experts.
-A data fabric focuses on providing a unified, consistent and integrated approach to data throughout an organization.
-A data mesh is a bottom up approach and a data fabric is a top down approach to data management.
+Data meshes contain multiple data commons, data repositories, or data resources that can interoperate using a common set of services.
+Each data commons or repository may have distinct data types, data models, and data governance.
+A mesh provides for discovery of data from connected repositories and allows users to bring this data together in one place for joint analysis.
+To see how to set up the necessary services for running a data mesh view instructions [here][AggMDS].
 ## Data Types
 ### Structured Data
 Data is structured if it is organized into records and fields, with each record consisting of one or more data elements (data fields).
 In biomedical data, data fields are often restricted to controlled vocabularies to make querying them easier.
 In Gen3 this would include clinical or experimental data submitted to the graph model, which is queriable via a GraphQL API.
 It can be flattened (via ETL) and the result viewable on the Data Portal Exploration Page.